Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Vehicular Homicide under Florida Law

-These cases usually involve an allegation of driving under the influence of drugs or alcohol or racing on the roadway.
-The facts of the case may involve driving at high speed or driving the wrong way on a one-way street or highway.
+Vehicular homicide cases can involve allegations of driving under the influence of drugs or alcohol.
+It can also occur from racing on the roadway.
+Additionally, these cases can involve driving at high speeds or driving the wrong way on a street or highway.
 The prosecutor is not required to prove the driver intended to kill or injury anyone.
 Instead, the penalty punishes the reckless behavior of being indifferent to the consequences.

 Back to top